Freya (walrus): Name

 Freya was nicknamed after Freyja, the Norse goddess of love and beauty.
+The name was chosen by Frisian broadcaster Omrop Fryslân, after being spotted near Terschelling, from over 2,000 submissions from their audience.

 Biography

 Although she might have been seen elsewhere as early as 2019, Freya was first spotted and subsequently named in October 2021 resting on top of the Dutch Walrus-class submarine HNLMS Dolfijn.
 She was the first walrus to visit the Netherlands in 23 years; walruses usually live several hundred miles north in the Arctic.
 In December 2021, she was seen relaxing on a salmon farm cage near the island of Vementry in Shetland.
-Before this, Freya had been spotted off the coasts of Denmark, Germany, and Northumberland.
+Before this, Freya had been spotted off the coasts of Denmark, Germany, and Northumberland in England.
 She was identifiable by a pink spot on her nose, as well as her small tusks and an old injury on her flipper, making her distinguishable from other wandering walruses Wally and Stena.

-Scientists suspect that Freya originally lived on Svalbard, some 1,200 mi away from Oslo.
-Caroline Radnofsky of NBC News speculated that climate change in the Arctic, which causes the ice cover to melt and thus increases competition for food, might have been a reason for Freya to stray so far from her natural habitat.
+Scientists suspect that Freya originally lived on Svalbard in Norway, some 1,200 mi away from Oslo.
+Caroline Radnofsky of the American NBC News speculated that climate change in the Arctic, which causes the ice cover to melt and thus increases competition for food, might have been a reason for Freya to stray so far from her natural habitat.

 In the summer of 2022, Freya had become known for hauling out on and occasionally sinking boats in the Oslofjord in order to sunbathe.
 Due to the attention from the media and public, many people went to see her, with many of them getting very close to Freya.
-A week prior to her death, the fisheries ministry published photos of crowds of people who stood within touching distance of her.
+A week prior to her death, the fisheries ministry published photographs of crowds of people who stood within touching distance of her.
 There was also evidence of people throwing items at Freya.
 This behaviour prompted warnings from Norwegian authorities, who said that approaching her could endanger both her and the public.
 In one incident, the police closed a bathing area after Freya chased a woman into the water.

 Biologist Per Espen Fjeld later explained: "She was not behaving like a typical wild animal.
 She sought out humans, which increased the risk of an accident.
 A friendly bump on a child swimming in the water could be fatal."

 Due to the attention Freya was receiving, the fisheries ministry consulted a veterinarian on her condition, and considered that she was likely not getting enough rest and was stressed.
 Authorities had initially hoped that Freya would leave the area of her own accord.
-When crowds continued to come close to the animal, a decision was taken to kill her.
-This was decided on Friday, 12 August.
+When crowds continued to come close to the animal, the Directorate of Fisheries decided on 12 August 2022 to kill her.